French air strike killed 19 civilians at Mali wedding party, U.N. says | Law-Order

 "The only concrete sources on which this report is based are local testimonies.
 They are never transcribed, the identity of the witnesses is never specified, nor the conditions in which the testimonies were gathered," it said.
 "It is therefore impossible to distinguish credible sources from false testimonies by possible terrorist sympathisers or individuals under the influence (including threats) from jihadist groups."

-The French military said in the days afterwards that it had killed about 30 Islamist militants identified by aerial surveillance.
+The MINUSMA report said each witness account was verified with other evidence and that some witnesses were relocated to allow them to speak freely.
+RULES OF CONFLICT

+Its report said forensics experts found no evidence of incinerated motorcycles, weapons or ammunitions that would have suggested the presence of a large number of armed men.
+"This strike raises important concerns about the respect of the rules of armed conflict," it said.
+"MINUSMA recommends that the Malian and French authorities lead an independent, credible and transparent investigation."

+Malian officials had no immediate comment.
 Local officials in northern Mali accused France's military last week of killing six civilians in another air strike.
-French forces said they had again hit Islamist militants.
+French forces said they had again struck Islamist militants.

-France has been embroiled in an eight-year conflict in Mali, a former French colony, where Islamist insurgents with links to al Qaeda and Islamic State operate in the vast desert.
-The groups have used bases there to carry out attacks across neighbouring Niger and Burkina Faso, destabilising large swathes of West Africa's impoverished Sahel region.
+France has been embroiled in Mali's conflict since 2013, when it intervened to push back Islamist militants who were advancing south after seizing the desert north.
+The conflict has since spread to neighbouring countries in the West African Sahel region like Burkina Faso and Niger, leading to rising criticism of French forces from local activists and some politicians.

+The Jan.
+3 air strike came after five French soldiers were killed the previous week in two attacks carried out with improvised explosive devices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)